Madison in Dane County, Wisconsin — The American Midwest (Great Lakes)

 This memorial, carved by Harry R. Whitehorse from a storm-damaged hackberry tree, honors his Indian ancestors and is a tribute to the Effigy Mound Builders.

 Location.
 43° 5.422′ N, 89° 20.428′ W. Marker is in Madison, Wisconsin, in Dane County.
-Marker is at the intersection of Lakeland Avenue and Maple Avenue, on the right when traveling east on Lakeland Avenue.
+It is at the intersection of Lakeland Avenue and Maple Avenue, on the right when traveling east on Lakeland Avenue.
 Touch for map.
 Marker is in this post office area: Madison WI 53704, United States of America.
 Touch for directions.

 Nearby marker noting that "The original effigy tree, carved by Harry Whitehorse in 1991, was cast in bronze and rededicated in 2009"

-Photographed By William J. Toman, July 23, 2010
+Photographed by William J. Toman, July 23, 2010

 3. "Let The Great Spirits Soar" Sculpture